Brambler/Brambler/README.md

 Client Platform Engineer at West Virginia University
 ----------------------------------------------------

-I use github to share projects that I am working on in my homelab environment.
-Most projects are game server related, I am however learning some more FullStack/Devops skills at the moment.

 * 🌍  I'm based in West Virginia
 * ✉️  You can contact me at [jordanbraham@outlook.com](mailto:jordanbraham@outlook.com)
 * 🚀  I'm currently working on [brambler.tools](http://brambler.tools)